 SEM – Search Engine Marketing: SEM refers to the abbreviation for search engine marketing.
 SEM refers to two types of digital marketing.
 First, SEM refers to any search engine digital marketing.
 Second, SEM refers to paid search engine digital marketing.
 Most often, when SEM is referred to it is referring to the second, paid search engine marketing like PPC campaigns.

-SEO refers to the abbreviation for search engine optimization.
+Search engine optimization refers to the abbreviation for search engine optimization.
 SEO is a marketing strategy to enhance search results and build brand awareness.
 SEO marketing uses different methodologies like content marketing, link acquisition, and technical and code improvement.
 SEO is organic marketing meaning that it does not involve paid channels like PPC.

 SERP refers to the abbreviation for search engine results page.
 Search engine results pages are the pages that feature a list of search results when an Internet user performs a browser search.
 For instance, an Internet user types “Starbucks” into their browser.
 The search engine results pages show local Starbucks.

 Search network refers to a group of websites that allows ad displays.
 For instance, Google’s Search Network is a group of both Google and non-Google websites that partner with Google to display ads.
 Advertisers typically pay to have their ads displayed across the network.

 Search operator, also referred to as a search parameter, refers to a character or string of characters used in a search query to narrow search results.
 In other words, a character or string of characters causes the action of gathering relevant information for the search query and display the results in the search engine results pages.
 Typically, web pages displayed in the search results pages contain both the word or phrase preceding it and the word or phrase following it.